fidel124/my-calendar-exercise/README.md

-Test developed by Fidelis Ololube.
+React calendar exercise by Fidelis Ololube.

+Hosted in Heroku in the given link: https://my-calendar-exercise.herokuapp.com